-Funnel cruise control.
-Berger and Rauert [37] have developed a "funnel cruise controller" as a universal adaptive cruise control mechanism for vehicle following which guarantees that a safety distance to the leader vehicle is never violated.
-Based on this approach, a decentralized controller which achieves string stability of vehicle platoons has been introduced in the recent work [16].
-Open problems are the treatment of acceleration constraints and the investigation of synchronization behaviour.
+Funnel cruise control: Berger and Rauert [36] have developed a "funnel cruise controller" as a universal adaptive cruise control mechanism for vehicle following which guarantees that a safety distance to the leader vehicle is never violated.
+Open problems are the treatment of acceleration constraints and string stability of vehicle platoons.

-Funnel control with internal models.
-There are contributions on funnel control in combination with internal models - i.e., models of the exogenous signals such as reference signals or disturbances, cf. [155].
-It is shown in [83] for linear systems with relative degree one that this combination achieves asymptotic tracking.
-In [68, Ch.
+Funnel control with internal models: There are contributions on funnel control in combination with internal models - i.e., models of the exogenous signals such as reference signals or disturbances, cf. [155].
+It is shown in [82] for linear systems with relative degree one that this combination achieves asymptotic tracking.
+In [66, Ch.
 7 & 10] it is shown that this control is also efficient in the presence of measurement noise: the tracking error does not "follow" the noise and hence it does not get close to the funnel boundary and, as a consequence, the gain function does not attain unnecessary large values.
-In the end, the incorporation of internal models leads to an increased level of robustness of the overall controller design and, from an applications point of view, implementation of funnel control in real-world systems without internal models is challenging.
-First results for asymptotic tracking by funnel control with internal models has been reported for linear systems with arbitrary relative degree in [23].
-However, the treatment of measurement noise and nonlinear systems remain open problems.
+In the end, the incorporation of internal models leads to an increased level of robustness of the overall controller design and, from an applications point of view, funnel control cannot be implemented in real-world systems without internal models.
+However, the results in [66] are restricted to the case of relative degree one and two, and higher relative degree is still an open problem.

-Robustness in the gap metric.
-Robustness of adaptive controllers has been an issue since the 1980s, see e.g. [92, 130].
-So-called universal adaptive controllers, including the funnel controller, satisfy the desired control objective for a whole class of systems.
+Robustness in the gap metric: Robustness of adaptive controllers has been an issue already in the 1980s, see e.g. [91,129].
+So called universal adaptive controllers, including the funnel controller, do satisfy the desired control objective for a whole class of systems.
 In this sense, these controllers are already robust.
-However, an issue still remains as to whether the controller continues to maintain performance if a system of the underlying class is subjected to perturbations, for example to unmodelled dynamics, which take it outside the class.
-One established tool to quantify robustness is the qap metric, with which the distance between two systems is measured as the "gap" separating their corresponding graphs.
-Robustness in the gap metric of the classical high-gain adaptive controller (1.5), (1.6) was studied in French, Ilchmann, and Ryan (2006) [56].
-In [81] it is shown that the funnel controller (1.21) applied to a linear system (2.1) is robust in the following sense: it may be applied to a system not satisfying any of the classical conditions of relative degree one, known sign of the highfrequency gain and asymptotically stable zero dynamics as long as the initial conditions and the disturbances are "small" and the system is "close" (in terms of a "small" gap) to a system satisfying the classical conditions.
-An extension of this result to systems with relative degree two is derived in [70].
+However, it is still an issue as to whether the controller continues to maintain performance if a system of the underlying class is subjected to perturbations, for example to unmodelled dynamics, which take it outside the class.
+One famous tool to quantify robustness is the gap metric, with which the distance of two systems is measured as the gap of their corresponding graphs.
+In [80] it is shown that the funnel controller (1.21) applied to a linear system (2.1) is robust in the following sense: it may be applied to a system not satisfying any of the classical conditions of relative degree one, known sign of the high-frequency gain and asymptotically stable zero dynamics as long as the initial conditions and the disturbances are "small" and the system is "close" (in terms of a "small" gap) to a system satisfying the classical conditions.
+An extension of this result to systems with relative degree two is derived in [68].
 It is an open problem as to whether similar gap metric results hold for funnel control for higher relative degree nonlinear and/or differential-algebraic systems.

-Fault tolerant funnel control.
-Berger [12] has recently developed a fault tolerant funnel control mechanism for non-linearly perturbed linear systems.
-The method utilizes the Byrnes-Isidori form for time-varying linear systems from [80].
+Fault tolerant funnel control: Berger [13] has recently developed a fault tolerant funnel control mechanism for nonlinearly perturbed linear systems.
+The method utilizes the Byrnes-Isidori form for time-varying linear systems from [79].
 The extension to fully nonlinear systems is a topic of future research.

-Funnel control versus prescribed performance control.
-Prescribed performance control (see Subsection 3.2.3) and funnel control are closely related.
+Funnel control versus prescribed performance control: Prescribed performance control (see Subsection 4.1.3) and funnel control are closely related.
 A thorough comparison of the complexity of the controllers and the assumptions on the system class is still missing.
 This may lead to new controllers with less complexity which work for a larger class of systems.